ChrstphrHll/npc_gen/students/Allisa Iahalae.md

 year: 1
 guild: Elkenval
 partyID: 2
+tags:
+- Half-Elf
+- Sorcerer
+- Protection
+- 1st
+- Elkenval
 ---
 # Allisa Iahalae
 ---
 ### Description
 - 1st year Half-Elf Sorcerer in Elkenval
-- straight blonde hair that's put back in a long pony tail, Blue eyes, and Tan skin
+- straight blonde hair that's put back in a long pony tail, Green eyes, and Tan skin
 - Is Considerate and Delicate, and has Patience as their ideal

 ### Organizations